creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-26-protoasnet.md

 * Link to the code [here](https://github.com/hooman007/ProtoASNet)

 # Highlights
-* The authors propose a interpretable classification model to classify aortic stenosis (AS).
+* The authors propose an interpretable classification model to classify aortic stenosis (AS).
-* The model is a prototype-based model which analyzed the similarity between the input and a set of prototypes.
+* The model is a prototype-based model which analyzes the similarity between the input and a set of prototypes.

 # Introduction

-Most deep-learning approaches to classification of aortic stenosis are black-box models that are not interpretable.
+Most deep-learning approaches for the classification of aortic stenosis are black-box models that are not interpretable.

 # Method

 ## Prototype-Based Models
-See "This Looks Like That: Deep Learning for Interpretable Image Recognition" [^1] for a more detail explanation.
+Prototype-based models were introduced in "This Looks Like That: Deep Learning for Interpretable Image Recognition" [^1] (see review for a more detailed explanation.

 The notation in this paper is slightly different and is redefined here.

-A prototype based model is generally the composition of three models.
+A prototype-based model is generally the composition of three models.
 The structure is defined by $$h(g(f(x)))$$ where

 * $$x \in R^{H_o \times W_o \ times 3}$$ is the input
 * $$f(x)$$ is a convolutional backbone.